Anuhya101/Autonomous_car_behavioural_cloning/README.md

 ### To train the model

-You'll need the data folder which contains the training images.
+You'll need the data folder(IMG folder) which contains the training images.

 ```python
 python model.py